jodobear/complete_vue3/notes.md

 ## Proj 01 - Form Validation

+- We don't use `import * as Vue from "vue/dist/vue.esm-bundler.js"` and instead use `import { createApp } from 'vue'` since we are going to use SFC.

 - `<style scoped>` will only apply styles to the component within which it is defined.

 - `data() {}` is to be defined within `export default {}`.